Natural Burial

 1. The body is placed in a stainless steel vessel with a solution of 95% water and 5% alkali (usually potassium hydroxide or sodium hydroxide).

-2. Gentle heat (not boiling) and movement help the natural breakdown of tissues, leaving only bone material after 6–8 hours.
+2. Gentle heat (not boiling) and movement help the natural breakdown of tissues, leaving only bone material after.
+The water is heated to around 150°C. Unlike cremation, there is no flame or combustion.

 Why Choose Aquamation?